-Karin Rockstad, Spanish translator, WSET Educator, SWS, FWS, IWS, Albariño Ambassador, Certified Advanced Cava Educator
+Karin Rockstad, Spanish translator/English editor, WSET Educator, SWS, FWS, IWS, Albariño Ambassador, Certified Advanced Cava Educator

 Nikki Erpelding and I attended the Women in Wine Expo in London just a couple of weeks ago.
 It's a unique event where women in all aspects of the wine industry come together for networking and learning.
 There are so many different roles in the wine world, and if you work in one of them, you may not know much about the other ones.
 This was a chance for winemakers to talk to marketing experts, educators to talk to grapegrowers, etc. And we all got to talk to a cork producer!
 Super cool!

 This is also a special gathering, as it focuses on women, who are still underrepresented and less celebrated in the wine industry.

 We listened to talks from Queena Wong of Curious Vines, who is a champion and mentor to women studying for MS or MW qualifications, along with newcomers.
 We also got to hear her a second time a few days later at the London Wine Fair as she moderated a talk on retaining female talent.

 Sally Evans spoke about starting her own Bordeaux winery, Chateau George 7, in her mid-50s.
 Sally had no wine experience other than loving wine and now her wines win awards.
 Laura Riches of Laylo told us the story of she and her friend believing that good boxed wine could be made and that the packaging could also be appealing, so they started a company.

 There are women in wine organizations throughout the world, so it was a pleasure to to learn about what's happening in New Zealand, Portugal, and Ireland.
 Nicky Grandorge, Micaela Fonseca, and Sinéad Smyth showed that no matter how far apart we may physically be, we can connect and support each other.